BECOME A CERTIFIED FORENSIC MENTAL HEALTH EVALUATOR (CFMHE)!

 · Complimentary access to NBFE’s member portal, including use of our online forum for questions and answers about forensic mental health evaluation.

-NBFE’s all-inclusive certification fee is $715, but we are offering a heavily discounted fee of $500 all candidates who register for this event.
+NBFE’s all-inclusive certification fee is $715, but we are offering a heavily discounted fee of $500 to all candidates who are members of (WMHCA), or are members of one of our partnering organizations.
 Students and interns may attend at a reduced rate of $250 to start learning about forensic mental health evaluation.
 However, students and interns cannot obtain the full certification until they have been licensed for a full year, at which time they may pay the remaining $250 balance and continue with the certification process, having enjoyed the benefits to free and reduced-cost forensic webinars in the interim.

 - Learn about the National Board of Forensic Evaluators, the Certified Forensic Mental Health Evaluator credential, and the certification process